spacegirl298/Now_Med/README.md

 ### 2. Create a Patient account

 Go to **Sign Up** → select **Patient** → complete the form.
-Registration also asks for an SA ID number (13 digits) or a passport number — this is used to automatically link any walk-in bookings or records a secretary may have created for that person by ID number before they had an account (see the Progress Report, Section 3.2, for why this exists).
+Registration also asks for an SA ID number (13 digits) or a passport number which is used to automatically link any walk-in bookings or records a secretary may have created for that person by ID number before they had an account (see the Progress Report, Section 3.2, for why this exists).

 ### 3. Verify both accounts

-Firebase sends a real verification email to the address used at sign-up. **Both accounts must be verified via that email link before they can log in.** If it doesn't arrive within a minute, check spam/junk — this is a known limitation of Firebase's default shared sending domain (documented in the Progress Report) and doesn't indicate a bug.
+Firebase sends a real verification email to the address used at sign-up. **Both accounts must be verified via that email link before they can log in.** If it doesn't arrive within a minute, check spam/junk, this is a known limitation of Firebase's default shared sending domain (documented in the Progress Report) and doesn't indicate a bug.

 ### 4. Log in and explore both roles

-Because the app uses tab-scoped session storage rather than a shared browser session, you can be logged in as the secretary in one browser tab and the patient in another simultaneously — useful for seeing real-time updates (e.g. marking a delay as the secretary and watching it appear on the patient's dashboard) without logging in and out repeatedly.
+Because the app uses tab-scoped session storage rather than a shared browser session, you can be logged in as the secretary in one browser tab and the patient in another simultaneously which is useful for seeing real-time updates (e.g. marking a delay as the secretary and watching it appear on the patient's dashboard) without logging in and out repeatedly.

 ---